sagemath/trac_to_gh/Issue 3113.md

 # Issue 3113: Major segfault related to modular symbols and pickling

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3113

 Original creator: was